sabyrzhan/ios-13-swift-5-complete-bootcamp/README.md

 * Chapter 11: Finished it.
 Learned the diff between Struct vs Class, working with segues and additional VCs.
 * Chapter 12: Finished chapter by working on excercise project.
 Nothing new to learn.
 * Chapter 13: Learned about protocol/extensions and delegates, location management
+* Chapter 14: Practice project: fetch bitcoin rates for selected currency.
+Use knowledge about network, REST API usage, extensions and protocols.